-With sugar free orange Jello or gelatin mix, cottage cheese and yogurt, this delicious protein bowl will hit the spot as a healthy, high protein, low fat, gluten free afternoon treat.Jump to Recipe
+With sugar free orange Jello, cottage cheese and yogurt, this protein bowl is a healthy, high protein, low fat, gluten free afternoon treat.Jump to Recipe

 I’m kind of on a mini cottage cheese kick!